-Activities must take place on private lands, provincial Crown lands, Indigenous lands, or in aquatic and marine areas across Canada.
+Activities must take place on private lands, provincial Crown lands or Indigenous lands.

 Timelines and How to Apply

 The annual call for proposals for 2019-20 is now open.
 Applications must be submitted by December 21st, 2018.